-Song Joong-Ki, Song Hye-Kyo to get married in Urk church in Taebaek
+Song Joong-Ki, Song Hye-Kyo to get married in Urk church in Taebaek?

 — Soompi (@soompi) July 23, 2017

-[Featured image by Kin Cheung/AP Images]
+[Featured Image by Kin Cheung/AP Images]